31 May 2024

 Navigating the Challenges of Customer Data Integration

-Data quality and cleanliness are also major concerns.
+- Data quality and cleanliness are also major concerns.
 Inaccurate, incomplete, or outdated data can skew analytics and insights, leading to poor decision-making.
-Ensuring data integrity during the integration process is paramount but often challenging.
+Ensuring data integrity during the integration process is paramount.
+One possible solution here is to appoint someone who will be responsible for data management.
+Another option is to utilize data management systems.

-Technical expertise is a common bottleneck when implementing CDI.
+- Technical expertise is a common bottleneck when implementing CDI.
 The right approach should address the current technological stack, scalability issues, integration, and maintenance costs.
-Picking a CDI solution is a strategic choice, and any mistakes here could have a lasting negative impact on a business.
+One solution for this is to hire outside consultants that can help with addressing all of the abovementioned concerns.

 Best Practices for Customer Data Integration